dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

 refine the *P* 1 solution to the correct cell.
 For this reason we first run indexing in *P* 1::

-  dials.index datablock.expt strong.refl output.experiments=P1_experiments.expt
+  dials.index datablock.expt strong.refl output.experiments=P1_models.expt

-and then we feed the refined :file:`P1_experiments.expt` back into :program:`dials.index` specifying the correct symmetry::
+and then we feed the refined :file:`P1_models.expt` back into :program:`dials.index` specifying the correct symmetry::

-  dials.index P1_experiments.expt strong.refl space_group='H 3'
+  dials.index P1_models.expt strong.refl space_group='H 3'

-When :program:`dials.index` is passed an :file:`experiments.expt` containing a crystal model rather than just a :file:`databock.expt` then it automatically uses a :samp:`known_orientation` indexer, which avoids doing the basis vector search again.
+When :program:`dials.index` is passed a :file:`models.expt` containing a crystal model rather than just a :file:`databock.expt` then it automatically uses a :samp:`known_orientation` indexer, which avoids doing the basis vector search again.
 It uses the basis of the refined *P* 1 cell and just assigns